 With e-commerce, there’s always a race to the bottom in terms of prices.
 Customers can easily find the same product in other stores with only a few clicks, so prices need to be in line with what your competitors offer.

-The pricing equation changes when it comes to wholesale operations because you sell products in bulk.
+The equation changes when it comes to wholesale operations because you sell products in bulk.
 That means you can afford lower margins per product since you’re selling a whole lot of them with each order.

 Whereas a standard retail order for one or two products might net you a small profit, a wholesale order can bring in much more money in an instant.
 That’s why wholesale prices tend to be lower across the board – customers expect a better deal because they’re buying in bulk and both parties benefit.

-Wholesale Price vs Retail Price: What’s the Difference?
+Wholesale Price vs Retail Price: What’s The Difference?

 Wholesale prices tend to be lower across the board than if you buy retail.
 That’s because when you sell products in bulk, you can afford lower profit margins for each item.
-The sales in numbers should more than make up for reduced prices.
+The sales in numbers should more than makeup for reduced prices.

 It’s also worth noting that retail and wholesale businesses operate in entirely different manners.
 If you have an online retailer, you’re going to spend a lot more time attracting customers, improving their shopping experience, and navigating support.